 Wallpapers are available in various prints, patterns and finishes.
 You can choose to wallpaper your entire room or a designated spot in your home to create a feature wall.

-In the same condo unit by AC Vision Design, the inside of this children’s bedroom centres around this safari-themed wallpaper.
+In the same condo interior design by AC Vision Design, the inside of this children’s bedroom centres around this safari-themed wallpaper.
 These intricate animal and plant illustrations are in a gender-neutral colour that makes the design a keeper even when the kids are older.

 Both paint and wallpaper come with their own pros and cons.
 While the paint is a more affordable choice compared to wallpaper, it is less durable.
 Compare both options to see which is more suited for your needs before making a decision.